 How Automation is Taking Over the World

 Everyone has seen or knows someone who has a bot for vacuuming the floor, cleaning the pool, or mowing the lawn.
-We’ve all heard of robotic process automation in surgery, making cars, and in military use.
+We’ve all heard of robotic process automation in surgery, making cars and their maintenance devices (here’s the best fuel system cleaner), and in military use.
 Even Amazon uses bots.
 Automation has spread into every nook and cranny of life.

 The fascinating thing is watching it take over the world.
 It depends on the industry and just what tasks the bots will be performing.
 Their basic purpose is to do the repetitive, systematic tasks it takes people hours to complete.

 No employer wants to harm his people.
 However, the automation craze isn’t about taking away their jobs.
 It’s about helping them become more efficient and timely in their production.
 With that said, this is how automation got so fascinating.

 Americans are returning to a simpler time to a certain extent, a time in which Mom and Pop restaurants sourced their food from local small farms.
 Small and microbreweries and wineries are exploding in popularity because tours of the facilities show the human touch in their products and services.